Present Perfect Spanish Tense: Explained Like You’re Five Years Old

 • Me he puesto mi mejor traje esta noche – I’ve put on my best suit tonight

-When To Use Present Perfect Tense
+When To Use Present Perfect Tense in Spanish

 Now that you know how to conjugate and structure sentences in present perfect, we can review how this tense is commonly used.

-Firstly, it is used to describe actions that are still happening:
+The present perfect Spanish tense is used to describe actions that are still happening:

 • He vivido en París desde que era un niño – I have lived in Paris since I was a child